Our School’s History

 School trips were many and varied and summer terms included a ‘School Trip Week’ where multiple visits to near and far took place.
 Notable visits included Camber Sands, Bristol Exploratory, Wilton Windmill, the Honda factory, Jansen Pharmaceuticals, Tower of London, London museums, water sports at South Cerney…

 SATs began in 1991, involving considerable preparation which was quite a strain on resources.
 The school’s number on roll had continued to increase and with it came an evident frustration about the school’s accommodation and facilities.
-However, along with the difficulties there were also successes and a large pond/environmental study centre was completed after much hard work, especially by parents Ray Turner and Jan Capaldi.
+However, along with the difficulties there were also successes and a large pond/environmental study centre was completed after much hard work, especially by parents RT and JC.
 As Mr Sinclair left to take up a new position, he recorded his pleasure at leaving it as a lasting legacy of his time at the school.

 1991 – 2007